Challenge Riccione is run under FITRI and Challenge Riccione 2022 regulations.

 - Competitors must keep as far to the right as is practically possible at all times, and pass others on the left and must obey all traffic laws, traffic regulations and the directions of Event officials and the Police.

-- The bike course will close for all competitors; both teams and individuals, at 04.30 pm.
+- The bike course will close for all competitors at 04.00 pm.
 Event organizers reserve the right to remove competitors from the race who do not complete the bike leg by this cut-off time.

 - Event organizers have the right to change the location of the bike course or the distance of the bike course (at their absolute discretion) and taking into account the weather and course conditions.